The Paladins: Albion’s Call, Book 3, Chapter 8: A Taste of Their Own Medicine

 Suddenly, the ship gave a lurch, pitching the two standing Dominators to the floor.
 Slaves quickly rushed forward to help them to their feet.
 “What wasss that?” the commander asked angrily.

 “I think something hit us!” said the helmsman.
 “I can’t see anything.”
 His agile hands moved over the controls, switching from one hull camera to another.
 The screen went black, then flickered into life again, then black once more.
-“I don’t understand it, high one.
+“I don’t understand it, High One.
 The cameras keep failing.”

 “What?
 How can that be?”

-“I don’t know, high one.
+“I don’t know, High One.
 I think we must be under attack — but from who or what, I have no idea!”

 As one, the assembled Rocket Red Brigade swooped down on the alien vessel, pounding it with their blasters on full power.
 This was a different situation entirely to when they had been attacking the Paladins: this time they were not aiming to merely subdue their targets, and could really let rip.
 They were joined by Firebrand in her energy form, again blasting the ship with everything she had.
 So far, its shields were holding up against the concerted assault, but for how much longer?